-2. Royalties Department of Petroleum and Energy (DPE) and Mineral Resource Authority (MRA) The Independent Administrator is expected to reconcile payments of royalties made by petroleum companies to DPE for petroleum sector.
+1. Mining and Internal Revenue Petroleum Tax (Corporate Income Tax) Commission (IRC) The IA is to determine the quantum of mining and petroleum tax paid to IRC in 2020.
+This amount is to be verified by the data collected from the IRC.
+2. Royalties Department of Petroleum and Energy (DPE) and Mineral Resource Authority (MRA) The IA is expected to reconcile payments of royalties made by petroleum companies to DPE for petroleum sector.
 For the mining sector, payments are not made to MRA but directly to the relevant beneficiaries such as individual landowners, their associations, future generation trust funds and provincial and local governments.
 MRA only issued receipts of payments made to these beneficiaries.
 The distribution of royalty payments is made in accordance with the benefits sharing agreements of each project.
-Therefore, in order to make it more relevant to PNG context and to stimulate discussion of how royalties are distributed, the Independent Administrator should include information regarding royalty payment process and relevant information from the various benefits sharing agreements.
-In terms of verification and reconciliation of royalty payments, the Independent Administrator may ask the companies to provide bank receipts of transactions made to nominated bank accounts.

-3. Equity Distributions Mineral Resources Development Company (MRDC), Kumul Minerals Holdings Limited, and Kumul Petroleum Holdings Limited (KPHL), (formerly Petromin) The Independent Administrator is expected to liaise with MRDC and Kumul Petroleum Holdings to determine equity/sales proceeds/distributions.
-4. Production Levy Mineral Resources Authority (MRA) The Independent Administrator is expected to verify production levy paid by mining companies to MRA.
-5. Dividends Department of Treasury and Department of Mineral Policy and Geo-hazards Management and Kumul Consolidated Holdings (formerly IPBC) The Independent Administrator is expected to liaise with Ok Tedi, Kumul Petroleum Holdings (Previously Petromin) to identify dividends that were paid to the State in 2018.
-Furthermore, the Independent Administrator is expected to liaise with Department of Mineral Policy and Geohazard Management on dividend payments made by Ok Tedi to Western Province Peoples Dividend Trust Fund.
-The Independent Administrator is also expected to liaise with Highlands Pacific and Oil Search to identify dividends paid to Kumul Consolidated Holdings Limited (KCHL) in 2019.
-6. Development Levy Southern Highlands and Hela Provincial Governments The Independent Administrator is expected to determine and quantify development levies paid by the companies and

-verify these with provincial government on

-receipts of these payments.

-7. Infrastructure Tax Credits (ITC) Department of National Planning and Monitoring and IRC The Independent Administrator will need to liaise with resource companies that participated in undertaking ITC-related projects in 2019 and verify this with the Department of National Planning and Monitoring and the IRC to quantify ITC expenditure.
-The Independent Administrator need to assess the process of ICT expenditure and do the reporting template accordingly in consultation with DNPM and IRC.
-The Independent Administrator will also work with DNPM to explain the process of ITC expenditure, the guidelines and criteria used in approving ITC projects, and how these expenditures would be filled in the reporting templates.
+Therefore, in order to make it more relevant to PNG context and to stimulate discussion of how royalties are distributed, the IA should include information regarding royalty payment process and relevant information from the various benefits sharing agreements.
+In terms of verification and reconciliation of royalty payments, the IA may ask the companies to provide bank receipts of transactions made to nominated bank accounts.
+3. Equity Distributions Mineral Resources Development Company (MRDC), Kumul Minerals Holdings Limited, and Kumul Petroleum Holdings Limited (KPHL), (formerly Petromin) The IA is expected to liaise with MRDC and Kumul Petroleum Holdings to determine equity/sales proceeds/distributions.
+4. Production Levy Mineral Resources Authority (MRA) The IA is expected to verify production levy paid by mining companies to MRA.
+5. Dividends Department of Treasury and Department of Mineral Policy and Geo-hazards Management and Kumul Consolidated Holdings (formerly IPBC) The IA is expected to liaise with Ok Tedi, Kumul Petroleum Holdings (Previously Petromin) to identify dividends that were paid to the State in 2020.
+Furthermore, the IA is expected to liaise with Department of Mineral Policy and Geohazard Management on dividend payments made by Ok Tedi to Western Province Peoples Dividend Trust Fund.
+The IA is also expected to liaise with Highlands Pacific and Oil Search to identify dividends paid to Kumul Consolidated Holdings Limited (KCHL) in 2019.
+6. Development Levy Southern Highlands and Hela Provincial Governments The IA is expected to determine and quantify development levies paid by the companies and verify these with provincial government on receipts of these payments.
+7. Infrastructure Tax Credits (ITC) Department of National Planning and Monitoring and IRC The IA will need to liaise with resource companies that participated in undertaking ITC-related projects in 2019 and verify this with the Department of National Planning and Monitoring and the IRC to quantify ITC expenditure.
+The IA need to assess the process of ICT expenditure and do the reporting template accordingly in consultation with DNPM and IRC.
+The IA will also work with DNPM to explain the process of ITC expenditure, the guidelines and criteria used in approving ITC projects, and how these expenditures would be filled in the reporting templates.
+8. Group Tax (Taxes withheld on employees' salaries) IRC The Independent Administrator is expected to liaise with the IRC to disclose Group Tax.
+The MSG expects that this revenue/payment stream will be unilaterally declared by the IRC, including for all companies in advanced stages of exploration and development stages.